DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Construction and Interactions

-\textbf{Zooming interactions.} To go past an overview, and explore large-scale datasets in more detail, \name{} supports a zooming interaction.
-By clicking on a cluster node, \name{} animates to zoom into the new cluster, which enlarges the selected cluster to fit into the entire space, and creates a set of subclusters within the selected cluster.
+\textbf{Zooming interactions.} For further navigation of the clusters, \name{} supports zooming.
+When a cluster node is clicked, \name{} animates to zoom into the new cluster, which enlarges the selected cluster to fit into the entire space, and creates a set of subclusters within the selected cluster.
 Our implementation basically follows Bostock's zoomable treemap implementation~\cite{bostock2019zoomabletreemap}.
 In addition, by taking up the entire space with the zoom-in, more images can be shown with more specific hierarchies, leading to more in-depth exploration.
 This process corresponds to rendering a downstream portion of the dendrogram.
-At any point, by clicking back on the parent cluster, the reverse process of zooming-out goes back up the tree to reveal the overview again.
-The zoom-in and zoom-out interactions allow users to quickly get an overview of very large image collections and split the hierarchies into the specified detail.
-Please watch our video demo or use our website for this interaction.
+At any point, by clicking back on the parent cluster, the reverse process of zooming-out goes back up the tree to reveal the top-level view again.
+These zooming interactions allow users to quickly explore large image collections at multiple levels of granularity.